 - may no longer have wheeze or cough.

 In asthma emergencies, follow your asthma action plan.

-Know the four steps of asthma first aid
+Know asthma first aid

 Asthma symptoms in a severe allergic reaction (anaphylaxis)

 Always give adrenaline injector first, then asthma reliever if someone with known asthma and allergy to food, insects or medication has sudden breathing difficulty (including wheeze, persistent cough or hoarse voice) even if there are no skin symptoms.

 In case of an emergency, call triple zero (000) and ask for an ambulance.